All you need to know about the Penang Transport Master Plan project

 In line with the procurement guidelines, a competitive tender process will be carried out in an objective and transparent manner.

-Any public complaint can be channelled through the project hotline, the official website or by walking in to the project office.
-The hotline and official website will be established and announced once the project has kicked-off.
+Any complaint can be channelled through the project hotline, the official project website or by walking into the project office.
+The hotline and official website will be established and announced once the project has started.

 Will the LRT alignment affect the expansion of the Penang International Airport?